Celebrate World Migratory Bird Day by Going Birding

 World Migratory Bird Day takes place the second Saturday in May.
 Take a look at special programs happening all over North America.

 World Migratory Bird Day, also known as Global Big Day, takes place annually on the second Saturday in May.
-In 2022, that day falls on May 14.
+In 2023, that day falls on May 13.
 The purpose is to bring attention to migration and introduce the public to conservation.

 Follow these tips to prevent bird strikes on windows at home.

-Look for a #WMBD2022 event near you.
-There are special programs happening this month all over North America.
 If you can’t make it to an event, get outside and go birding anyway!
 Be sure to check eBird to see what species have been spotted in your area, and be on the lookout for the many spring migrants passing through.

-World Migratory Bird Day at Zoo Atlanta, May 14
+World Migratory Bird Day Events

 Leavenworth, Washington

-Leavenworth Spring Bird Fest, May 19-22
+Leavenworth Spring Bird Fest, May 18-21

 Minneapolis, Minnesota

-Twin Cities Urban Birding Festival, May 20-22
+Twin Cities Urban Birding Festival, May 19-21

 Toronto, Ontario

-Spring Bird Festival, Colonel Samuel Smith Park, May 28
+Spring Bird Festival, Colonel Samuel Smith Park, May 27

 Westerly, Rhode Island

-Westerly Land Trust Guided Bird Count, May 14
+Westerly Land Trust Guided Bird Count, May 13

 Find the perfect bird festival for you.